Get insider access

 2. Best Mid-Range Camera For Blogging

 The Sony α6400 is the best mid-range camera we've tested for blogging.
-While its ergonomics and user interface aren't as intuitive as the Canon EOS R10 or the Fujifilm X-S10, this is still a well-rounded camera.
+While its ergonomics are a bit lacking, and its user interface isn't as intuitive as the interface on the Canon EOS R10, this is still a well-rounded camera.
 What it lacks in ergonomics, it makes up for in portability, allowing you to easily take it on the go.
-Sony's E-mount also includes a wide selection of native and third-party lenses, making this a great choice if you eventually decide to upgrade to a full-frame model.
+Sony's E mount also includes a wide selection of native and third-party lenses for both APS-C and full frame sensors, making this a great choice if you eventually decide to upgrade to a higher-end camera body.

 See our review